trozamon/hadmin/README.markdown

 initialized tasks per user of the queue.

 ## Users
-A user can be added by running
+A user can be added to a queue by running

-    hadmin useradd <user>
+    hadmin useradd <user> <queue>

-and an administrator can be added by running
+and an administrator can be added to a queue by running

-    hadmin useradd --admin <user>
+    hadmin useradd --admin <user> <queue>

 A user or administrator can be deleted by replacing 'useradd' in the above commands with 'userdel'.
 Please note that --admin must be supplied to userdel